Are you sleeping with your mouth open? If so, chances are that you're snoring.

 Saliva has enzymes that help you digest food and it prevents tooth decay from teeth and gums so it is essential to good oral health.
 If you have a need to frequently wake up during the night needing water then you should analyze why this is happening so frequently.

-Some of the causes of dry mouth at night are:
+Some other causes of dry mouth at night are:

-* Taking medications including antihistamines, decongestants, diuretics, high blood pressure meds, muscle relaxants, painkillers and others – with over 400 medications listing dry mouth as a possible reaction to the drug.
+* Taking medications for your health conditions including antihistamines, decongestants, diuretics, high blood pressure meds, muscle relaxants, painkillers and others – with over 400 medications listing dry mouth as a possible reaction to the drug.

 * Breathing through your mouth while sleeping can cause dry mouth because it usually causes snoring that tends to dry out your mouth and can even cause a sore throat.

-* Emotional stress and treatments for diseases often result in dry mouth that is often exacerbated by snoring.
+* Emotional stress and treatments for diseases and other similar health conditions often result in dry mouth that is often exacerbated by snoring.

-* Consuming too much caffeine and smoking can also contribute to dry mouth and snoring.
+* Consuming too much alcohol, caffeine, and smoking can also contribute to dry mouth and snoring.